 - Let your neighbours and next of kin know about care arrangements for your horses.

-- Have a plan in place should you need to self-isolate, contract COVID-19 or need to be hospitalised or must quarantine/isolate in a facility away from your home.
+- Have a plan in place should you need to self-isolate, contract COVID-19, need to be hospitalised or must quarantine/isolate in a facility away from your home.

 - As always, good hygiene is critical.
 You should wash your hands before and after being around or handling animals, their food, or supplies.
 Also ensure animal housing is clean, including feed/water troughs and any bedding in sheds or shelters.

 There are four possible scenarios you need to prepare for under the current circumstances and you’ll need to consider how to ensure your horses’ welfare in each of these.

 - You are in self-isolation but are not sick or suspected of having COVID-19 infection.

 - You or someone in your family is sick with or suspected of having COVID-19.

 - You require hospitalisation or must quarantine/isolate in a facility away from your home due to COVID-19.

 To protect each other and our communities, we all need to limit our potential to spread the coronavirus that causes COVID-19.
 An important part of reducing this risk is social distancing and good hygiene.